SRO Motorsports Group: GT World Challenge

 Fanatec GT World Challenge Europe began life in 2011 as the Blancpain Endurance Series before developing into the Blancpain GT Series, a 10-round championship split equally between a Sprint Cup and Endurance Cup.
 This format remained in place for the change to GT World Challenge Europe in 2019.
-The championship's marquee event is the Total 24 Hours of Spa, which has run as part of SRO championships since 2011.
+The championship's marquee event is the 24 Hours of Spa, which has run as part of SRO championships since 2011.
 GT World Challenge Asia was created in 2017 as Blancpain GT Series Asia.
 GT World Challenge America was for many years known as Pirelli World Challenge before being acquired by SRO in 2018.
-GT World Challenge Australia will become the fourth series to join the global championship in 2021.
+GT World Challenge Australia became the fourth series to join the global championship in 2021.

 GT4 Series

 Launched in 2006, the GT4 class sits below GT3 in terms of performance and is aimed at amateur drivers and aspiring professionals.
 The concept is owned by SRO, with each series either directly promoted by the company or organised through franchise agreements.
 A wide variety of cars are homologated for GT4 competition, many of which are considerably closer to their road-legal counterparts than those found in GT3.
-The GT4 European Series, FFSA GT Championship and GT4 America Series are some of the leading categories reserved solely for GT4 machinery, while others, such as the British GT Championship and GT World Challenge Asia, run mixed grids of GT3 and GT4 cars.
+Some competitions are exclusive for GT4 cars, including the GT4 European Series, FFSA GT Championship, GT4 America Series, GT4 Australia and SRO GT Cup, while others run mixed grids of GT3 and GT4 cars, such as the British GT Championship and SRO Japan Cup.

-Other GT series
+Other series

-Fanatec GT2 European Series
+GT2 European Series

 Formerly known as the GT Sports Club, the series with an emphasis on gentleman drivers, GT2 European Series is a championship for Bronze, Titanium and Iron drivers only.
 The Titanium categorisation is within the Bronze category, for drivers between the age of 50 and 59.
 The Iron categorisation is within the Bronze category, for drivers over the age of 60.
 Originally the GT Sports Club are contested with GT3-spec, RACB G3, GTE-spec and Trophy cars but during the COVID-19 induced hiatus it was re-organised for the new GT2 regulations and changed the name to GT2 European Series.
 It supports the GT World Challenge Europe in various circuits along its calendar.